Facebook Marketing Mistakes We Should Avoid

 Even if you’re using Facebook stories to market your business, it isn’t going to do you any good alone.
 You must integrate storytelling in every aspect of your reach, so your customers get exposed to interactive content regularly.

 5. Focusing On Your Solutions Instead Of Customer Pain Points

-Whatever content you’re marketing on Facebook, it should tell your customer’s story.
-The way to grab their attention is to make them click something they can relate to.
+Whatever content you’re marketing on Facebook, should tell your customer’s story.
+The way to grab their attention is to make them click on something they can relate to.
 You can weave in their pain points, their challenges, and wishes into your strategy.
 Make the customer click something valuable to them.
-In 2020, it’s all about them, not just your business.
+In 2020, it was all about them, not just your business.